 Two years ago, our daughter moved out and took the kitty with her.
 We thought the Whippet might miss her, but somehow, he didn’t seem to mind.
 He was still a happy, friendly pup (by now fully grown and neutered).
 He still ate well and slept well.
 The one thing we noticed was that he didn’t play around the house much.
 (Though he still loved to run, of course.)

 Yet recently, he’s grown grouchy and aggressive.
 He growls if disturbed even slightly, and barks at all strangers.
 Whippets don’t normally do that!
-We tested him for thyroid disorder, but he came up clean.
+We tested him for a thyroid disorder, but he came up clean.
 The vets found no physical injuries and no clear cause of distress.

 We thought he might be missing his old playmate, so we brought in other cats and dogs.
 Unfortunately, he’s even more passive-aggressive around them.
 He just lies around and snaps when they approach him.
 He gets a good run-out when we take him out for a walk, so it’s not about exercise.
 It honestly feels like my dog is lethargic and not himself — and I just don’t know what to do about it.